stashed/docs/docs/guides/latest/workloads/statefulset.md

   <figcaption align="center">Fig: Backup data in GCS Bucket</figcaption>
 </figure>

->**Note:** Stash keeps all the backed up data encrypted.
+> **Note:** Stash keeps all the backed up data encrypted.
 So, data in the backend will not make any sense until they are decrypted.

-## Restore StatefulSet's Data
+## Restore Volumes of a StatefulSet

 This section will show you how to restore the backed up data from the backend we have taken in earlier section.